xmos/test_support/README.rst

 This repo contains helpers for testing XMOS xCORE applictions and includes the following:

-- Python wrapped for the xCORE simulator (xsim)
+- Python wrapper for the xCORE simulator (xsim)
+- Python access functions for XE files